JuliaGraphics/ColorSchemeTools.jl/docs/src/tools.md

     RGB{Float64}(0.880421,0.851357,0.538013),
     RGB{Float64}(0.738879,0.709218,0.441082)]

-(Extracting colorschemes from images requires image importing and exporting abilities.
+(Extracting colorschemes from images may require you to install image importing and exporting abilities.
 These are platform-specific.
-On Linux/UNIX, ImageMagick can be used for importing and exporting images.
-Use QuartzImageIO on macOS.)
+On Linux/UNIX, ImageMagick.jl can be used for importing and exporting images.
+Use QuartzImageIO.jl on macOS.)

 ```@docs
 extract